centos-opstools/opstools-ansible/docs/header.rst

 -  ``logging_hosts``: The playbooks will install the centralized logging stack (Elasticsearch, Kibana, Fluentd) on these hosts.

+-  ``pm_hosts``: The playbooks will install perfromance monitoring software (collectd, grafana, and support services) on these hosts.

 While there are more groups defined in the ``inventory/structure`` file, use of those for more granular service placement is neither tested nor